Penske threepeat a potential theme for NASCAR in 2024; Hamlin, Elliott mend from offseason surgeries

-Roger Penske achieved something this season the pioneering motorports magnate had never done in his long, accomplished career with back-to-back NASCAR championships.
+Roger Penske achieved something this season the pioneering motorsports magnate had never done in his long, accomplished career with back-to-back NASCAR championships.

 Ryan Blaney gave Penske consecutive series titles at Phoenix last month after teammate Joey Logano’s title-winning run in 2022.